-Luperci live in groups of five to twenty-five members and maintain similarly-sized territories to their non-Luperci counterparts.
-Luperci can often occupy smaller areas or areas with less prey due to higher success rates when hunting.
-In keeping with wolf tradition, Luperci packs may also be nomadic, following herds through a large area.
+Luperci live in groups of five to twenty-five members and maintain similarly-sized territories to their ancestral counterparts.
+Though Luperci can occupy smaller areas or areas with less prey due to higher success rates when hunting, larger territories may still be preferred as a display of power or wealth.

 Like normal wolves (and humans), Luperci rely on social hierarchies to keep order within their packs.
 The specifics depend largely on the individual group.
 Usually, an alpha or alpha pair maintains dominance over the rest of the pack, and the pack still participates in shows of dominance and submission.

-This isn’t always the case though — some packs may well choose to adopt an especially rigid structures.
-On the opposite end of the spectrum, hippie-like communes with very little structure do exist.
+This isn’t always the case though — some packs may well choose to adopt an especially rigid, military-like structure.
+On the opposite end of the spectrum, hippie-like communes with very little structure can also exist.

-Still, some Luperci remain quite feral and those that have chosen to live more advanced lifestyles.
-Some are most comfortable in their Lupus forms and live in old-fashioned, dug-out dirt dens, while others prefer to live in houses or cabins, whether human-built or newly-built, wear clothing, and are fully literate.
+Still, some Luperci remain quite feral, are most comfortable in their Lupus forms, and live in old-fashioned, dug-out dirt dens, even while their packmates prefer to live in houses or cabins, whether human-built or newly-built, wear clothing, and riding horses.

 Luperci from populous areas may be accustomed to a broader hierarchy similar to a feudal system.
 Slavery and systems of servitude may occur as well.
 Luperci from other, more remote and sparsely populated areas of the world, like South America, remain very feral.

 For more information about Luperci around the world, see Worldwide.

 In general, Luperci are quite limited in their use of technologies.
 Most Luperci-made tools correspond to those from the Neolithic period.
-However, the most advanced populations may be capable of using scavenged or partially scavenged technologies from the Bronze Age through the Middle Ages.
+However, the most advanced populations may be capable of using scavenged or partially scavenged and adapted technologies from the Bronze Age through the Middle Ages.

 Modern technology, however, is completely inaccessible to Luperci, no matter how advanced.
 Among other limitations, they cannot create or utilize electric, gas, or battery-powered items.
 For more information about technology, skills, and related topics, our Realism Guide is a good place to start!
 Be sure to ask if you aren’t sure about whether something is feasible for Luperci!